Case Study / Private Equity

 Deal records were maintained by analysts.
 LP communications were logged by hand.
 Portfolio company updates required someone to pull data from emails, decks, and quarterly reports and type it into the system.
 The CRM held the data — it didn’t gather it.

 The platform stored what was entered.
-It did not generate insight, draft outputs, or surface signals across the portfolio.
+It did not match new deals to the LPs most likely to fund them, draft personalized outreach, or surface signals across the portfolio.

 What we built